I’m sure you’ve heard it before. Quantifying your resume will make it more impressive.

 Percentages Work, Too

-Improved sales by 50% within one year by developing relationships and securing accounts with elite firms such as The ABC Company and The LMN Corporation.
+- Improved sales by 40% within one year by securing accounts with elite firms such as The ABC Company and The LMN Corporation.

-- How you met and/or exceeded certain goals
+- How you achieved and/or exceeded certain goals

 - Timelines on completion of projects